saymasayeed/Hack-Oct-OS23/README.md

   `git clone https://github.com/mvp-2003/O1S-HCF-23.git`
 - Start contributing by adding new stuffs or improving the existing codebases.
 No-code or low-code contributions are equally valued.
 Also do follow the `Issues` tab.
 - After doing the contributions, make sure to commit and merge the changes to your branch after which you can raise a 'Pull Request'.
-- Start a new PR and it will be looke upon.
+- Start a new PR and it will be looked upon.